ComputerTech312/Code-replicas/README.md

-Multiple scripts duplicated in multiple languages.
+Multiple pieces of code replicated in various languages.